John Crowe Ransom

 John Crowe Ransom (April 30, 1888 – July 3, 1974) was an American educator, scholar, literary critic, poet, essayist and editor.
 He is considered to be a founder of the New Criticism school of literary criticism.
 As a faculty member at Kenyon College, he was the first editor of the widely regarded Kenyon Review.
 Highly respected as a teacher and mentor to a generation of accomplished students, he also was a prize-winning poet and essayist.
+He was nominated for the 1973 Nobel Prize in Literature.

 Background

 John Crowe Ransom was born on April 30, 1888, in Pulaski, Tennessee.
 His father, John James Ransom (1853–1934) was a Methodist minister.
 His mother was Sara Ella (Crowe) Ransom (1859–1947).
 He had two sisters, Annie Phillips and Ella Irene, and one brother, Richard.
 He grew up in Spring Hill, Franklin, Springfield, and Nashville, Tennessee.
 He was home schooled until age ten.
 From 1899 to 1903, he attended the Bowen School, a public school whose headmaster was Vanderbilt alumnus Angus Gordon Bowen.

 He entered Vanderbilt University in Nashville at the age of fifteen, graduating first in his class in 1909.
 His philosophy professor was Collins Denny, later a Bishop of the Methodist Episcopal Church, South.
 Ransom interrupted his studies for two years to teach sixth and seventh grades at the Taylorsville High School in Taylorsville, Mississippi, followed by teaching Latin and Greek at the Haynes-McLean School in Lewisburg, Tennessee.
 After teaching one more year in Lewisburg, he was selected as a Rhodes Scholar.
-He attended Christ Church, Oxford, 1910–13, where he read Greats, taking a second class degree.
+He attended Christ Church, Oxford, from 1910 to 1913, where he read Greats, taking a second class degree.